Taronga Zoo to Balmoral Beach Walk

 The walking track between Taronga Zoo and Balmoral can be divided into three sections with Bradleys Head, Chowder Bay and Balmoral Beach as the key milestones.
-The starting point of the track is on Athol Road, a few moments away from the Taronga Zoo ferry wharf.
+The starting point of the track is on Athol Road, only moments away from the Taronga Zoo ferry wharf.

 1. Taronga Zoo to Bradleys Head

 The section between the zoo and Bradleys Head is a very easy and pleasant introduction to the 6.5km long adventure that awaits you.